sebastiancrossa/sebastiancrossa/README.md

 I'm a third year computer science student and a startup enthusiast from Mexico.
 As of today I mainly focus on creating full-stack web application with JavaScript, but I love learning about and playing around with other languages and technologies.

-I'm currently working on [Kisana](https://kisana.mx), an online marketplace for event spaces in Mexico.

 Feel free to follow me on [Twitter](https://twitter.com/SebastianCrossa) or connect over at [LinkedIn](https://www.linkedin.com/in/sebastiancrossa/).

 👉 You can learn more about me [on my website](https://sebastiancrossa.com)